 Relevant field of studies

 Please check that you have a relevant bachelor’s degree and/or skill set for the programme you wish to apply for.
-More details are available in the document:
+More details are available here:

 Proof of English language proficiency